dimitarbh/Bookstore/tasks.md

     - new products container (reuseable)
         - stretched first new product container  (reuseable)
             - image
-            - title of the news
+            - title of the new product
             - description
             - add button
             - price tag
             - favorite star
         - stretched first new product container  (reuseable)
             - image
-            - title of the news
+            - title of the new product
             - description
             - add button
             - price tag